 Word Clouds are a great way to visualize student responses for any type of question.
-Creating word clouds during your lessons can help drive home your key ideas.
+Creating word clouds during your lessons can help drive home your key ideas in a fast, engaging way.

 With ClassPoint, students can submit their own responses, creating an interactive Word Cloud right in your PowerPoint presentations.
 This engaging activity can be done in a variety of different ways to suit any lesson plan!